gographics/imagick/README.md

 }
 ```

-Calling `Destroy()` on types that are either created via `New*` or returned from other functions calls only forces the cleanup of the item immediately as opposed to later after garbage collection triggers the finalizer for the object.
+Calling `Destroy()` on types that are either created via `New*` or returned from other functions calls forces the cleanup of the item immediately as opposed to later after garbage collection triggers the finalizer for the object.
+It would be good practice to explicitely call `Destroy()` to ensure C memory is freed sooner rather than later, depending on how often the GC is triggered.

 # License